LinaEfer/interactive-resume-v1/_posts/2016-01-08-interactive-resume.markdown

 (+33) 06 18 30 77 47
 vasilina.frolkova@gmail.com

+## About me

+Actually as IT master student in University Lille 1, I am motivated to pursue my education in a challenging internship to international company.
+I will be able to improve my skills on challenging projects.
+I wish to evaluate and to use my know-how in dynamic group.
+My work experience have allowed me to improve my IT, managerial and language skills but also working with international team.
+{: style="text-align:justify;" :}
+I am available from March 2017.

 ## Experience

 ### Technical Support Engineer
 Argos-Uchet
 October 2015 – August 2016
-Saint Petersburg, Russian Federation
+Saint Petersburg, Russia

 Technical and methodological support of users about managing of an ERP-system "1C Enterprise 8".
 Project Manager in Front Office.
 Realizing the specifications with the customer.
 Relating with the development department.
 Testing.
-Validating and implementation of the software program.
+Validation and implementation of the software program.
+Proficiency to ERP-system - Teamworking - Communication skills

 * * *

 ### Database Manager
 University of Aerospace Instrumentation
 October 2012 – December 2013
-Saint Petersburg, Russian Federation
+Saint Petersburg, Russia

-Managing and modifying on MS access DB 2007, the Standards Database (ISO 9001, ISO 9000, ISO 14000, ...) .
+Managing and modifying on MS Access DB 2007, the Standards Database (ISO 9001, ISO 9000, ISO 14000, ...) .
+Proficiency to MS Access - Autonomy - Analytical mind

 ## Education

-### Université Lille 1 Sciences et Technologies
+### University Lille 1 Sciences et Technologies (Lille, France)
-Master Informatique, E-Services
+IT Master degree, E-Services
-2016 – 2017
+since 2016

 * * *

-### Saint-Petersburg State University of Aerospace Instrumentation
+### SUAI, Saint-Petersburg State University of Aerospace Instrumentation (Saint-Peterburg, Russia)
-Engineer Diploma, Information Technology in media industry,
-Gratuated since Juillet 2015
+Gratuated as IT engineer in media industry
 2010 – 2015

 * * *

-### Graduate School of Engineering ESIGELEC
+### Graduate School of Engineering ESIGELEC (Rouen, France)
 The discovery program
-2014 – 2014
+March 2014

 The discovery program in the context of a partnership agreement with ESIGELEC (Rouen, France) and St. Petersburg State University of Aerospace Instrumentation (Russia).
-The discovery of aerospaces companies (Safran Group : Aircelle, Snecma) in Normandy and the participation of conference of Aerospace field at ESIGELEC.
+The discovery of aerospace companies (Safran Group : Aircelle, Snecma) in Normandy and the participation in the conference of Aerospace field at ESIGELEC.

-## Abilities
+## Key skills

-### Professional skills
+### Computer skills

 + HTML
 + CSS
 + XML
-+ JavaScript
 + AngularJS
 + Java (Android)
++ JavaScript

-### Tools
+### IT Tools

 + Adobe Photoshop
 + Adobe InDesign
 + CorelDRAW
-+ SAP ERP
 + Github
 + Sublime Text
++ ERP-system

+### Operating system

++ Windows (from 95 to 10)
++ Linux

 ### Personal skills

-+ Teamworking
++ Curious
-+ Organization
++ Organized
-+ Creativity
++ Creative

 ### Languages

-+ Russian - Native
++ Russian - Mother tongue
-+ English - Professional
++ English - Intermediate
-+ Français - Professional
++ Français - Intermediate

-## Projects
+## Engineering Project

 <!--You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve --watch`, which launches a web server and auto-regenerates your site when a file is updated.